BrandonQuintanilla/TODO-MVI/README.md

 ### Java Version

-You can fin the Java version of this app [here](https://github.com/oldergod/android-architecture/tree/todo-mvi-rxjava).
+You can find the Java version of this app [here](https://github.com/oldergod/android-architecture/tree/todo-mvi-rxjava).

 ### Contributors